microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

   };
 ```

-Subsequently, the field could subsequently by initialized like this:
+Subsequently, the field could subsequently be initialized like this:

 ```C++
   m_xboxLiveContext = ref new XboxLiveContext(m_user);